Pattabiram1/basigwireless-docs/docs/index.md

 Our research spans fundamental and applied areas in next‑generation wireless communications.

 - 5G Use Cases
 - 5G Security
-- 5G Enabled Drones
-- Deep Learning for Wireless
+- AI for Wireless
 - Spectrum Management
 - IoT Security